F-Bossom/Crush-A-Berry-Garden-Jam/README.md

 ## 🌱 Game Concept & Features

 I chose to create Crush-A-Berry: Garden Jam! as a fun twist on whack-a-mole.
-I wanted to design a game with the following features
+I wanted to design a game with the following features:

 - Cute, cozy garden theme
 - Simple click-based gameplay